nike-tombasov/BYOD-MVP5/docs/14_open_issues.md

 ### 15.4.
 Thread safety Qt (Publisher).
 async tasks read UI widget state (currentData()) from non-UI thread path, which can cause intermittent undefined behavior in Qt apps under load or rapid interaction.

 ### 15.5.
-LiveKit API secret key.
+LiveKit API key / secret.
-Must be marked that key lenght for VPS deploy is >32 character.
+Must be marked in specification:
+- secret lenght for VPS deploy is >32 character;
+- auto generation with VPS deploy and save to backend, livekit.yaml for each new deploy.

 ### 15.6. i18n payload model.
 Feature must be in current roadmap.md.